charmainekruger/charmainekruger.github.io/_posts/2020-01-09-iframe-post.md

 **Is there a solution?**

-Yes, there are a couple of solutions, I will elaborate on one of my favorite solutions below.
+Yes, there are a couple of solutions out there.
+I will elaborate on one of the solutions below.
+Even though this solution is not perfect, I have seen drastic improvements in the accuracy of data around tracking iframes, after implementing this solution.
+And we are talking about iframes here, nothing about them is easy or perfect :)

 ## Solution 1: postMessage